Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Introduction

 \section{Introduction}

 In quiescent galaxies, which account for the majority of galaxies, tidal disruption events (TDEs) are powerful probes of supermassive black holes (SMBHs).
 A TDE occurs when a star wanders too close to the SMBH for its own gravity to resist the tidal force \citep[e.g.,][]{Rees1988}.
 TDEs can be observed through bright flares lasting for months to years \citep[e.g.,][]{vanVelzen2020_review}.
 Thanks to the development of time-domain surveys, $\gtrsim100$ TDEs have been discovered.
 Most of TDEs are selected in the optical band (optical TDEs) via their bright UV-optical emission \citep[e.g.,][]{vanVelzen2020_review,Hammerstein2023}, while a small number are selected in the X-ray band (X-ray TDEs) via their bright X-ray emission \citep[e.g.,][]{Saxton2020,Sazonov2021}, and some are bright in both bands \citep[e.g.,][]{Guolo2024}.
-According to recent sample studies, the incidence rate of optical TDEs is around $3\times10^{-5}$ galaxy$^{-1}$ yr$^{-1}$ \citep[e.g.,][]{Yao2023}, while that of X-ray TDEs is around $1\times10^{-5}$ galaxy$^{-1}$ yr$^{-1}$ \citep[e.g.,][]{Sazonov2021}.
+According to recent sample studies, the incidence rate of optical TDEs is around $3\times10^{-5}$ galaxy$^{-1}$ yr$^{-1}$ from the Zwicky Transient Facility (ZTF) sample \citep[e.g.,][]{Yao2023}, while that of X-ray TDEs is around $1\times10^{-5}$ galaxy$^{-1}$ yr$^{-1}$ from the eROSITA sample \citep[e.g.,][]{Sazonov2021,Grotova2025}.
 In addition, the TDE rate is related to the properties of the host galaxy.
 For example, post-starburst galaxies have a higher incidence rate of TDEs than normal galaxies \citep[e.g.,][]{French2016,Yao2023}.
+Thus, the above-mentioned TDE rates may be the average value of different types of galaxies.